XML is a text-centric markup language derived from Standard Generalized Markup Language (SGML).

 A style guide contains a documented approach to how the writing team is supposed to author content, including:

-Adherence to the approved style guide is double-checked by editors.
+Editors double-check adherence to the approved style guide.
 This manual process of ensuring style guide adherence is time-consuming.

 Writers use desktop publishing tools for the unstructured authoring of documents.
 These tools, such as Microsoft Word, allow authoring and publishing from the same system.
 The tools integrate content and format, and the graphical user interface (GUI) of the tool is almost always What You See is What You Get (WYSIWYG).
 Desktop publishing tools give writers control over content presentation and delivery.